Unisex public toilet: Developing countries

 In both developed and developing countries, many of the organizations active in water, sanitation and hygiene (WASH) provision have asserted that separate toilets for boys and girls at school are very important to make girls feel comfortable and safe using the sanitation facilities at schools.
 For example, in 2018, UNESCO stated that single-sex toilets are needed to overcome girls' barriers to education.
-This concern could potentially apply to boys as well, especially if open urinals are maintained.
+This concern could potentially apply to boys as well, especially when open urinals are maintained.
 As an alternative, some argue that unisex school toilets could be provided at schools in addition to facilities that are separated by gender (which is often the case already in the case of toilets for people with disabilities).

 WaterAid is researching options of appropriate unisex public toilets in developing countries.
 In 2017, they stated that those kinds of gender-neutral/mixed-sex toilets, where people can access all toilets irrespective of their gender, is not recommended in contexts where it may increase the risk of violence against women or transgender people, or where it is deemed culturally inappropriate.
-Many women, especially those who have been victims of sexual abuse in the past, have asserted the right to continue using all-female toilets to minimize the risk of any kind of sexual harassment in public toilets.

 Some activists favor 'third gender' public toilets which would only be used by transgender people.
 The degree of agreement or disagreement on such issues is difficult to gauge.
 However, this is still being debated.
 Some advocates argue that it would reinforce stigma and result in people being banned from accessing the toilets of the gender they identify with.
 It has been argued that in some African countries where transgender people are being prosecuted, this option would likely bring no benefit at all to them.

 In the case of India, it has been found that designing transgender-inclusive sanitation is more than just a technical issue: It requires a deeper examination of the role of caste, gender, and age within the transgender community.
 Using a toilet that explicitly broadcasts a transgender person's identity to others may not be desirable to all transgender persons.